Chances are, you have more personal information posted online than you think.

 Removing your personal information from the internet takes effort, but it’s one of the most effective ways to protect yourself from identity theft and privacy violations.
 The steps outlined above provide you with a clear roadmap to systematically reduce your online exposure, from opting out of data brokers to tightening your social media privacy settings.

 This isn’t a one-time task but an ongoing process that requires regular attention, as new data appears online constantly.
-Rather than attempting to complete digital erasure, focus on reducing your exposure to the most harmful uses of your personal information.
+Rather than attempting to completely erase your digital presence, focus on reducing your exposure to the most harmful uses of your personal information.
 Services like McAfee Personal Data Cleanup can help automate the most time-consuming parts of this process, monitoring high-risk data broker sites and managing removal requests for you.

 The post How to Remove Your Personal Information From the Internet appeared first on McAfee Blog.